jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-jimpster-civic-underground.md

 ---
 templateKey: interview-post
 path: /interview/jimpster-civic-underground
-title: Jimpster @ Civic Underground
+title: 'Jimpster on remixing, alter-egos & Defected'
 date: 2018-04-18T09:47:40.959Z
-description: TBC
+description: Our interview with the king of the remix - Jimpster!
 featuredImage: /img/jimpster2012_71 (2).jpg
 ---
-_With 2 successful labels and a stellar discography to his name, Jamie Odell AKA **Jimpster** remains one of the hardest working artists on today's dance scene.
-Here's our chat with the man of multiple talents before Saturday's _[_Social Bewegung_](https://www.ravereviewz.net/Promoter/social-bewegung/98)_ event._
+_With 2 successful labels and a stellar discography to his name, Jamie Odell AKA Jimpster remains one of the hardest working artists on today's dance scene.
+Here's our chat with the man of multiple talents before Saturday's [Social Bewegung](https://www.ravereviewz.net/Promoter/social-bewegung/98) event._